MSBradshaw/SeeNV/README.md

     -o OUTPUT         (required) output directory, reference panel database -t THREADS        (optional) number of threads to use, default 1 (you really want to use more than 1)
 ```

+## `-i INPUT_SAMPLES`

+Same format for samples and reference panel.
+See `Example/panel.samples` or `Example/cohort.samples`

+TSV file with the following columns in this order:

+Patient Id: Unique identifier for each patient

+Sample Id: Unique identifier for each sample (can be the same as the sample's Patient Id)

+Sex: Chromosomal sex of patient (e.g. XY or XX).
+If unknown just input ZZ.

+BAM: path to the sample's .bam file

+BAI: path to the sample's .bai file

+VCF: path to the sample's .vcf file

+TBI: path to the sample's .vcf.tbi file

+## `-s SITES`

+[BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) formatted file with sites of interest within the genome.
+We use the regions our probes target for whole exome sequencing.
+See `Example/probes.bed`

+## `-c ALL_CALLS `

+File that contains a list of files containing calls.
+See `Example/all_calls.txt`.

+Each file contains the path to a set of calls in a bed file with the following information seporated by tabs:

+Chromosome: the Chromosome number/name (if listing chromsome 1 input 1 not chr1)

+Start: base number at which the calls starts

+End: base number at which the calls ends

+Call type: type of call made (Duplication, Deletion ect)

+Sample Id: Sample Id the call pertains to, should match Sample Id's found in `-i INPUT_SAMPLES`